Pencils on surfaces with normal crossings and the Kodaira dimension of $\overline{\mathcal{M}}_{g,n}$: Pointed curves in genus and

 \end{proof}

 \begin{proposition} The moduli space $\overline{\mathcal{M}}_{13,4}$ is uniruled. \end{proposition} \begin{proof} We use the principle described in Proposition \ref{prop2.sec1}.
-Let $\Gamma$ be a good pencil as in Lemma \ref{lemma:genus13pencil}.
-Observe that in order to resolve the pencil we have to blow up $S$ at $11$ points.
+Let $[C,p_1,p_2,p_3]$ be a general point in $\mathcal{M}_{13,3}$ and $\Gamma$ a good pencil as constructed in Lemma \ref{lemma:genus13pencil}.
+Observe that in order to resolve the pencil we have to blow up the quintic surface $S$ at $11$ points.
 Let $D$ be a quintic plane curve $D\in |\mathcal{O}_S(1)|$.